LakshRJain/Pariksha/README.md

 ## 🚀 Overview

-A Flutter-based app that enables teachers to create and manage quizzes and assignments while using AI for question generation, cheating detection, and assignment evaluation.
-Students can take quizzes, upload assignments, and receive AI-generated feedback.
+Pariksha is a powerful Flutter-based examination management app designed to revolutionize the way educators create, manage, and evaluate quizzes and assignments.
+The app eliminates the hassle of manual grading, question preparation, and student performance tracking by leveraging cutting-edge AI-driven automation.
+With Pariksha, teachers can set up virtual classrooms, generate AI-powered quizzes, detect cheating, and provide instant feedback on assignments.
+Students can seamlessly join classes, take quizzes, submit assignments, and receive detailed AI-generated feedback to improve their learning.

 ---